Symphony of the Vines is pleased to announce the 2018–19 season under the direction of Dr. Greg Magie, music director.

 Dr. Greg Magie, Music Director

-The season will reflect beloved classics from Beethoven, Brahms, Mozart, and Haydn, as well as modern composers such as Mary Bianco, whose piece will be featured in Piano Trio, October 14, at Cass Winery.
+The season reflects beloved classics from Beethoven, Brahms, Mozart, and Haydn, as well as modern composers such as Mary Bianco, whose Penisula Trio was featured at Cass Winery on October 14.
 “We love working with today’s artists because it gives us the opportunity to understand the emotions and motivations that guided the composer,” said Magie.
 “We all love working with Mary.
 Her work is bright and very inspiring.”

 James Brescia, County Superintendent of Schools and Symphony of the Vines board member, encourages parents to bring their children to performances.
 “Children K through 12 are free with a paid adult.
 Symphony of the Vines gives our kids the opportunity to be enriched by live performances and to be intrigued by artistic expression,” Brescia explained.
 A recent question from a student got the superintendent thinking about the rehearsal process.
 The student wanted to know “What does the guy with the sticks do?”
 That made everyone laugh, but it triggered a memory.
 “During a rehearsal, I listened as Greg worked with the musicians to bring out a more romantic tone from their instruments,” Brescia remembered.
 “When they played again, the difference was breathtaking.
 That’s what the guy with the sticks does.
 He brings the vision and artistry to a peak level.”